porla/porla/README.md

    additional configuration.
  * `PORLA_DB` or `--db` - path a file (which does not need to exist) that `porla` will use to store its state.
- * `PORLA_HTTP_ALT_AUTH_HEADER` or `--http-alt-auth-header` - if set, specifies
-   an alternate HTTP header to check for a JWT.
-If this is set, and a token is found, the regular auth header will not be checked.
  * `PORLA_HTTP_AUTH_DISABLED_YES_REALLY` - set to `true` to disable HTTP JWT authentication (_not recommended_).
  * `PORLA_HTTP_BASE_PATH` or `--http-base-path` - set to a path where the HTTP parts